danaiS/BECKEY/README.md

 - `TimeLimit` : the maximum time that BECKEY is going to be executed - if the discovery does not terminate before the end of the maximum time limit no keys are going to be discovered  (OPTIONAL)

 ## Input File Format
-The file has to be in a n-triple format.For example:
+The file has to be in a n-triple format.
+For example:

 \<michael_phelps\> \<db:birthdate\> "1985-06-30".   (space separated)